SagaSkoyere/Bulk-Passive-Listening/README.md

 ### 1. Remove Stretches of Silence

+Removes quiet sections from the audio.
+You'll have two options:

+**Traditional Method (FFmpeg):**
-Removes quiet sections from the audio where the volume is below -55dB for more than 1.2 seconds.
-This is useful for:
+- Removes audio below -55dB for more than 1.2 seconds
+- Fast and reliable
+- Good for general use

+**EXPERIMENTAL ML Method (Silero VAD):**
+- Uses machine learning for speech detection
+- Optimized for anime dialogue and natural speech
+- More accurate speech detection with 1-second buffer for natural timing
+- Displays detected speech segments with timestamps
+- Automatically falls back to traditional method if ML libraries unavailable

+Useful for:
 - Lectures with long pauses
+- Anime episodes with silence
 - Recordings with dead air
 - Reducing file size and playback time